Damul

 Part C

-Summary: Brush R forwards & backwards.
+Summary: Brush (optionally hopping) R forwards & backwards.
 R then L tightly across behind.

 Start Facing the centre of the circle.
 Weight on L leg with R raised behind.